BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 ## Closing thoughts

 As we saw, **Index is a crucial data structure for search performance**.
-Simple idea of having a separate, optimized strictly for searching data structure allows us to fulfill pretty much any type of query in a timely manner, <a href="/reducing-the-search-space.html" target="_blank">almost irrespectively of our data size</a>.
+Simple idea of having a separate, optimized strictly for searching data structure allows us to fulfill pretty much any type of query in a timely manner, <a href="/reducing-the-search-space.html">almost irrespectively of our data size</a>.
 It does have its tradeoffs, mainly when it comes to write performance and additional storage needs, but when used wisely, it can make our queries wonderfully performant.

 <div class="article-delimiter">---</div>

-### Related videos on my <a target="_blank" href="{{ youtubeChannelUrl }}">youtube channel</a>
+### Related videos on my <a href="{{ youtubeChannelUrl }}">youtube channel</a>
-1. <a target="_blank" href="https://www.youtube.com/watch?v=edAvauoS3L0">Index vs Inverted Index performance in Postgres</a>
+1. <a href="https://www.youtube.com/watch?v=edAvauoS3L0">Index vs Inverted Index performance in Postgres</a>

 <div class="article-delimiter">---</div>